roskzhu/roskzhu/README.md

 [![website](display.svg "website")](https://rosannezhu.com)
 # Welcome to my GitHub page!
 I'm Rosanne 👋
 Hey there!
-I'm a Computer Science student at the University of Waterloo searching for Winter/Summer 2024 internship opportunities.
+I'm a Computer Science student at the University of Waterloo searching for Summer 2024 internship opportunities.
 Previously, I worked as a SWE intern for BMO Financial Group.
 I have great interest in full-stack development, machine learning, cybersecurity, and everything in between.
 Scroll down to see some of my work.

 ## Full-stack Projects 💻